Skip to main content

 Couple Painting Neutral Colors On Wall

-Photo By Jelena Zelen/Shutterstock
+Photo By Jelena Zelen / Shutterstock

 Consider using greige

 Greige is a mix of beige and gray, two hues that are often synonymous with being boring.
-However, the warmth of the beige and luxurious feel of the grey makes for a timeless space that still feels bright and classy.
+However, the warmth of the beige and the luxurious feel of the grey make for a timeless space that still feels bright and classy.
 Year after year, you’ll find that the neutrality of Greige is easy on the eyes and, when used strategically, can truly transform a space.
 It’s incredibly versatile and can complement most colors you choose to use as an accent.
 Because of its timelessness, it also works well with a host of different architectural styles and doesn’t limit itself to a specific decade.

 Our favorite shades of Greige come from Sherwin Williams, Benjamin Moore, and Farrow & Ball.
 Look for Perfect Greige, Revere Pewter, and London Stone No. 6, respectively.